-The facility will have a loss allowance measured based on 12 month ECL except in rare occasions where the new facility is considered to be originated - credit impaired.
+If the facility is derecognized and a new facility is recognised, a loss allowance measured based on 12 month ECL except in rare occasions where the new facility is considered to be originated - credit impaired.
 Management continuously reviews modified Islamic financing to customers to ensure that all criteria are met and that future payments are likely to occur.
 Management also assesses whether there has been significant increase in credit risk or the facility should be classified in stage 3.
 When Islamic financing to customers have been modified but not derecognised, any impairment is measured using the original effective profit rate as calculated before the modification of terms.